Through active and participatory learning, this course aims to equip participants with a solid understanding of proposal and report writing

 Through active and participatory learning, this course aims to equip participants with a solid understanding of proposal and report writing, as well as the ability to apply this understanding in practice.

 This course is composed of six live sessions, with individual and small group work assigned between live sessions.
-The live sessions are hosted at 08:30 -13:00 (GMT+1 or BTS British Summer Time) including a 20-minute break; on:
+The live sessions are hosted at 08:30 -12:00 (GMT) including a 20-minute break; on:

 By the end of the course participants will be able to: